fzingg/hyperloop-showcase/README.md

 		someMethod
 	end

 As you can see, sample 3 & 4 are not that different.
 As a Hyperloop developer, I actually prefer sample 3, but if I were a JavaScript or JSX developer I would completely understand the advantage of abstracting Bootstrap CSS into React Components so I don't have to work directly with CSS and JavaScript.
-This is not the case with **HyperReact**, however, as CSS classes are added to HTML elements with simple dot notation:
+This is not the case with **Hyperloop**, however, as CSS classes are added to HTML elements with simple dot notation:

 	span.pull_right {}